 Psoriasis

-- A chronic relapsing skin disease most often characterized by thick white scales over erythematous plaques often involving elbows, knees, and scalp (i.e., psoriasis vulgaris).
-In children, psoriasis may present with less scaling and more erythema than in adults; may also present as diaper rash.
+- A chronic relapsing skin disease most often characterized by thick white scales over erythematous plaques often involving elbows, knees, and scalp (i.e., psoriasis vulgaris); in children, psoriasis may present with less scaling and more erythema than in adults; may also present as diaper rash

-- Other variants include:
+- Other variants include the following:

 - Inverse psoriasis—lesions in flexures, also called intertriginous